sanjayalwani/ssh_honeypot_poc/README.md

 # SSH Honeypot Proof of Concept
-A proof of concept Docker container demonstrating that your username and password entries are visible when remoting in with SSH.
+A proof of concept Docker container demonstrating that your username and password inputs are visible to root users on the SSH server you're remoting in to.

 ## Instructions